sribee/stix-pattern-evaluator/README.md

 There are a few different ways to implement this library.
 Depending on your use case, you may want to use your own expression tree evaluator or use the built-in evaluator.
 These snippets will, at the very minimum, get you started compiling and evaluating basic STIX expressions.
 For more  examples, take a look at the [examples](examples/) (still a WIP) directory.

 ### Compiling a basic STIX pattern
 The [`StixPatternProcessor`](https://github.com/hashdelta/stix-pattern-evaluator/blob/master/src/main/java/design/unstructured/stix/evaluator/StixPatternProcessor.java) class is where the magic happens.
 When compiling a pattern, ANTLR will walk through the expression and notify the listener when a grammar rule is triggered.
-When ANTLR is finished walking through the STIX pattern, a binary expression tree structure is compiled and contained within the [`Pattern`](https://github.com/hashdelta/stix-pattern-evaluator/blob/master/src/main/java/design/unstructured/stix/evaluator/Pattern.java) object.
+When ANTLR is finished walking through the STIX pattern, a binary expression tree structure is compiled and wrapped in a [`Pattern`](https://github.com/hashdelta/stix-pattern-evaluator/blob/master/src/main/java/design/unstructured/stix/evaluator/Pattern.java) object.

 ```java
 // Compile our pattern